sswam/allemande/doc/nsfw/guide_nsfw.md

 - **Yoni, Coni, Boni**: NSFW image generation with a semi-realistic style (based on PonyXL)
 - **Poni**: NSFW image generation with a cartoon / anime style (based on PonyXL)
 - **Lusy, Bigi, Pigi**: Very realistic NSFW image generation (Pigi has more PonyXL)
+- **Bboy, Coci**: Male focus and trans female focus models, good for female gaze / bara / yaoi / gay.
+- **Basp**: A photorealistic finetune of SDXL trained on 2M SFW images and 4M NSFW images, great for diversity

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results